JillFates/tdstm/test/e2e/readme.md

     --info and -- debug parameters are optional

-    -Dtm.creds.username=<userName> -Dtm.creds.password=<Password> these parameters allows
+    -Dtm.creds.username=<userName> -Dtm.creds.password=<Password> these parameters allow
-    the user to run the test using non-defualt credentials.
+    the user to run the tests using non-default credentials.

 The ./gradlew clean command: